Kalyana Lakshmi - Shaadi Mubarak

-Kalyana Lakshmi Scheme or కళ్యాణ లక్ష్మిపధకం and Shaadi Mubarak is a welfare scheme for providing financial assistance for marriages by the Government of Telangana, a novel scheme for all poor people in the state.
+Kalyana Lakshmi Scheme or Shaadi Mubarak is a welfare scheme for providing financial assistance for marriages by the Government of Telangana, a novel scheme for all poor people in the state.
 The scheme gives an assistance of ₹1,00,116, and is aimed at preventing child marriages and support marriage expense for financially distressed families.
 By March 2018, the beneficiaries stood at 3,90,000.

 History

 The scheme was launched by the Government of Telangana on 2 October 2014 by Kalvakuntla Chandrashekar Rao, the Chief Minister of Telangana, providing Rs51,000 to families from scheduled castes and tribes and later to all poor families in the state.

 The scheme

 The financial assistance was increased to ₹1,00,116 on 19 March 2018 from ₹75,116.
 It is provided to the bride's family at the time of marriage to meet the marriage expenses.
 The budget allocated, ₹1450 crores, for the year 2018–19.
 Under Kalyana Lakshmi Scheme the budget allocated ₹1350 crores for the year 2020-21.